ambitioninc/gclient-service-account-auth/docs/quickstart.rst

 It is generally bad practice to store sensitive information in code.
-For this reason, the GClient Service Account Auth supports accessing sensitive information from environmant variables.
+For this reason, the GClient Service Account Auth supports accessing sensitive information from environment variables.
 Instead of passing the email and key into ``AuthorizedService`` directly, this information can be stored in environment variables.